SUSSBIA/fabric-onboarding-experience/05-persona-pathways/fabric-enthusiast/README.md

 ![Placeholder: Fabric enthusiast learning path](../../assets/images/fabric-enthusiast-learning-path.png)

-> Image placeholder: A learning path showing a Fabric enthusiast starting in sandbox, opening the HDB Resales artefact, choosing a Fabric item to explore, creating a small experiment, documenting learning, and deciding whether the idea should remain sandbox or become a department use case.

 ## Supporting artefact

 The starting Power BI file for this sandbox series is stored at: